niXman/named-args/README.md

     auto tuple = std::make_tuple(std::forward<Args>(a)...);

     // get as required.
-    // if the 'fmode' was not passed to this function - it will leads to compile-time error! auto fname = tinyargs::get(args.fname, tuple);
+    auto fname = namedargs::get(args.fname, tuple);
-    auto fsize = tinyargs::get(args.fsize, tuple);
+    auto fsize = namedargs::get(args.fsize, tuple);

     // get as optional.
-    // it the option was not passed to the function, then 'r' will be used for 'fmode'. auto fmode = tinyargs::get(args.fmode, args.fmode = 'r', tuple);
+    // it the 'fmode' was not passed to the function, then 'r' will be used for 'fmode'. auto fmode = namedargs::get(args.fmode, args.fmode = 'r', tuple);

     assert(fmode == k_fmode);
     assert(fname == k_fname);